MRsams/ts-tree-struct/README.md

 `context`: optional, default as {}, an object that is passed to every walker's call.
 Useful to pass initial variables or to hold temporary values;

-`node`: tree node that represent the entry point of traversing.
+`node`: optional, default tree.root, tree node that represent the entry point of traversing.

 an example of tree traversing is the `Tree.count` function: